No wonder why Brian sees him as a horrible demon in every of his hallucinations.

 Peter: Why do you have so many nipples?!
 Its like touching a plastic bag filled with chicken bones!

-Chris clawing out his own eyeballs after seeing the aforementioned naked Brian.
+Chris clawing out his own eyeballs after seeing the aforementioned hairless Brian.

 "Mental Mike" in general.
 A screaming, animalistic lunacy clearly capable of killing somebody whose Hair-Trigger Temper is treated dead seriously by the rest of the cast.
 He's basically Jeff Fecalman 2.0!